 Start your trek early

-Start your trek as soon as the sun rises.
-This will help make your trek pleasant.
-The sun rays warm up the trail, and you can enjoy the view while you trek.
+Begin your journey as soon as the sun rises.
+This will make your journey more enjoyable.
+The sun’s rays warm the trail, and you can enjoy the scenery as you walk.

-There is also a chance of unexpected snowfall, so you will need to complete the trek very carefully and as soon as possible.
-By starting early, you can reach your destination early, safe and sound.
+There is also the possibility of unexpected snowfall, so you must complete the trek carefully and as soon as possible.
+You can arrive at your destination safely and on time if you start early.

 Do not travel alone/ hire a guide

-Since you will be traveling in the offseason, you are not advised to travel alone.
-Always hire a local guide so that you can access the trail easily and will not get lost.
+You should not travel alone because you will be traveling during the off-season.
+Always hire a local guide so that you can easily access the trail and not get lost.

 The guide will also help you understand the cultures and traditions of the local Sherpa people.